iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ## Quick Installation

 **Precautions**
-- IOMesh deployment is supported on a minimum of three nodes.
+- IOMesh deployment is supported on only 3 worker nodes.
 - Only hybrid disk configurations are supported.
 - The CPU architecture of the Kubernetes cluster must be Intel x86_64.